esteinig/netview/TUTORIAL.md

 The selected algorithms show a general congruence with some variation in individual resolution across the mkNNGs.
 You can see, for instance, that the state-of-the-art Infomap algorithm continously detects clusters at a higher resolution, while the fast-greedy modularity optimisation detects fewer clusters in the topology of the network.
 The shape of the curve is inherent to mkNNGs across a wide variety of data (see [Examples]()) and shows a community-based approximation to the construction of population-level mkNNGs.

 At low values of k (k < 10) a large number of communities is detected.
 There is some important information on the genetically most similar samples in the data (for instance at k = 1, single mNNs), but little about population-wide structure.
-This is because at low values of k, few edges produce a sparse network and consequently, the algorithms find many isolated communities (**A**)
+This is because at low values of k, few edges produce a sparse network and consequently, the algorithms find many isolated communities (**A**, for illustration we have selected results from Walktrap).

 As we increase k, the number of detected communities declines, first rapidly (k < 10) and then more slowly (k > 10).
 The rapidly declining range of n across k is important since it indicates where little structure is found in the topology, and we want to avoid this range of the parameter for population-level analysis.